Skip to Main Content

 Planning a Visit

 Bocconcino is at 21/14 Lagoon Road, Choeng Thale, in Thalang District, Phuket.
 The address puts it within reach of the Laguna Phuket resort cluster and the villa accommodation spread across Bang Tao and Layan.
-Phone and website details are not currently in the public record, so confirming hours and reservation availability before visiting is worth doing in person or through the venue's social media presence.
-No awards or external ratings appear in the published record at this time.
-For a wider view of what Thalang's dining scene covers, our full Thalang restaurants guide maps the district across cuisine types and price tiers.
+Confirm hours and reservation availability before visiting.
+For a wider view of what Thalang's dining scene covers, see the Thalang restaurants guide.

 Comparison Snapshot